ritapereira10/furniture-matching-scrapper/replit.md

 # Overview

-This is a FastAPI-based web scraper designed to extract data from Marktplaats (Dutch marketplace platform).
-The application provides a REST API interface for triggering scraping operations and retrieving marketplace data.
-Currently in early development stage with basic API structure and placeholder functionality.
+This is a FastAPI-based web scraper designed to extract data from Marktplaats (Dutch marketplace platform) for Pinterest board matching.
+The application provides a REST API interface for searching Marktplaats listings and retrieving structured marketplace data including titles, prices, locations, and links.
+The scraper is fully functional and optimized for batch processing to match Pinterest board items with available Marktplaats listings.

 # User Preferences